 Did you know that Lake Winnisquam is one of the top fishing destinations in New Hampshire?
 The lake is home to many different species, most of which can be caught right in front of the Lake House!
 Here’s a primer on fishing Winnisquam in the summertime.

-The glacial lakes in New Hampshire’s Lakes Region are known for their clear waters and rocky shorelines; excellent habitat for smallmouth bass.
-Largemouth bass will tend to frequent areas with a sandy/mud bottom and some weed cover.
-Winnisquam has that, too.
+The glacial lakes in New Hampshire’s Lakes Region are known for their clear waters and rocky shorelines, which is an excellent habitat for smallmouth bass.
+Largemouth bass will tend to frequent areas with a sandy/mud bottom and some weed cover, which Lake Winnisquam has, as well.

-Winnisquam is a designated lake trout and salmon lake by the state.
+Winnisquam is a designated Trout and Salmon lake by the state.
 These extraordinary fish are not typically accessible from shore.
 By August, the “thermocline” is well established in the lake.
 This is when warm water forms a distinct layer over colder, heavier layers of water.
-In the summer, salmon and lake trout (or togue as they are called in Maine) are typically found 20’-40’ down where the water temperature is better suited for them.
-Best way to target them is to troll from a boat where you can access this deeper water and cover a fair amount of area at the same time.
+In the summer, salmon and lake trout (or “togue” as they are called in Maine) are typically found 20’-40’ down where the water temperature is better suited for them.
+The best way to target them is to troll from a boat where you can access this deeper water and cover a fair amount of area at the same time.
 Try trolling live smelt (best), or small spoons and streamers.
 Gear and bait for this can be found at local shops such as Winnisquam Market & Deli on Rte 3 close to the bridge.
 There will be more activity and the fish will often be feeding closer to the surface at first and last light.